MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 The data are retrieved directly from the CAN device.
 And then are sent in the form of a ROS2 message.

 subscriber is set to get the data from the publisher.

+keyboard is set to get the data from the keyboard.
+Thus by using 'WASD' keys, you can control the car.
+Speed, steering, and braking are controlled by the keyboard and are adjusted dynamically by the user.

+controller use this keyboard input and send it to the car using the CAN Bus.
+The bus is updated every 20ms even if the speed and other element remain unchanged.
+Indeed, the car natively supports an "alive" counter that is incremented every 20ms.
+If the counter is not incremented, the car will stop.

 ## Important note